jpype-project/jpype/doc/userguide.rst

 Using JPype for debugging Java code
 ===================================

-One common use of JPype is not to develop programs in Python, but rather to function as a Read-Eval-Print Loop for Java.
-When operating Java though Python as a method of developing or debugging Java there are a few tricks that can be used to simplify the job, beyond being able to probe and plot the Java data structures interactively.
-These methods include:
+One common use of JPype is to function as a Read-Eval-Print Loop for Java.
+When operating Java though Python as a method of developing or debugging Java there are a few tricks that can be used to simplify the job.
+Beyond being able to probe and plot the Java data structures interactively, these methods include:

 1) Attaching a debugger to the Java JVM being run under JPype.
 2) Attaching debugging information to a Java exception.